taebinkim12/taebinkim12/README.md

 - 👋 Hi, I’m @taebinkim12
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Computer Science at the University of Waterloo
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through email at taebinkim12@gmail.com

 <!---